true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 Step 3 - Create an Event Hub
 ============================

+The Event Hub will act as an intermediatory for scanned and uploaded data before it gets processed by the Azure Function.

 1. Click (+)-->Internet of Things-->Event Hub.
-2. Enter a unique name for the Event Hub namespace, choose a Pricing tier, select or create a Resource Group and datacentre location and __Click Create__.
+2. Enter a unique name for the Service Hub namespace, choose a Pricing tier, select or create a Resource Group and datacentre location and __Click Create__.
 3. ![Choosing Event Hub settings](images/newnamespace.png)
 4. Once the Event Hub has been created, from it's settings blade click on __+New Event Hub__.
 5. ![New Event Hub](images/neweventhub.png)